bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

   git push
 ```

-You will be promped for your username and password.
+You will be prompted for your username and password.
 Enter these and then you will receive a message if your changes were pushed successfully:

 ```bash
   Counting objects: 5, done.